Site icon Joey is a Traveler

 This area covers 1,720 acres, and skiers and snowboarders can choose from seven lifts and 91 runs for all abilities.

 The terrain consists of groomed runs, tree runs, moguls, powder runs, alpine bowls and chutes.
-If you’re into even more excitement, check out their two terrain parks, with jumps, rails, boxes, and jibs!
+If you’re into more excitement, check out their two terrain parks, with jumps, rails, boxes, and jibs!

 I’m a beginner, so I prefer to ski the green (novice) and some blue runs, which have helped me improve my skills a lot!
 I like to take the Canadian Rockies Express Lift all the way to the top, then ski back down until the base (bottom), ready to do it all over again!